Wild World Cup fan fashion draws praise and scorn in Qatar - ExBulletin

 While pictured at a Halloween party at his home in Cape Town, South Africa, 60-year-old Gavin Coetzee admits his wardrobe choice can look ill-conceived, even cringe.
 He had a tailor sew together four African flags into a ghutra and a stereotypical Arabic thobe, the long, flowing tunic that Qatari men wear in stark white.

-The narrow lanes of Doha’s central Souk Waqif are teeming with vendors of ghutras in various national colors, from bright blue, green and yellow from Brazil to tricolor red, white and green from Mexico.
-Vendors iron and fold them to create a widow’s peak effect, carefully fitting the fabric to fans’ heads in the so-called cobra style worn by Qataris.
+The narrow lanes of Doha’s central Souk Waqif are teeming with vendors selling ghutras in various national colors, from the bright blue, green and yellow of Brazil to the red, white and green tricolor of Mexico.
+Vendors iron and fold them to create a widow’s peak effect, carefully fitting the fabric to the fans’ heads in the so-called cobra style worn by Qataris.

 The only complaint from the Qataris so far, Palacios added, is that I don’t know how to do it right.
 He said locals stopped him on the street, restyling his headgear to make it look as it should.
 Similar videos have been widely shared on social media.